Jetstar Boeing 787 Business Class Overview

 Jetstar offers different inclusions with the Business & Business Max fares.

-If you choose to add a Max Bundle to your Business fare, you’ll receive complimentary lounge access as well as Qantas points and status credits.
-Max fares can also be cancelled for a fee.
+If you choose to add a Max bundle to your Business fare, you’ll receive complimentary lounge access as well as Qantas Points and status credits.
+Max fares are also refundable for a fee.

-If you’re collecting Qantas points and status credits, upgrading to a Business Max fare could be worthwhile because you’ll receive full Qantas Business Class status credits which could help you to attain or retain a higher Qantas Frequent Flyer status tier.
+If you’re collecting Qantas Points and status credits, upgrading to a Business Max fare could be worthwhile because you’ll receive full Qantas Business Class status credits.
+This could help you to attain or retain a higher Qantas Frequent Flyer status tier.

 Upgrading on Jetstar

-When redeeming Qantas points for a Classic Flight Reward on Jetstar, you’ll get a 30kg included checked baggage allowance in Business Class (or 20kg of included checked baggage in Economy).
+When redeeming Qantas Points for a Classic Reward on Jetstar, you’ll get a 30kg included checked baggage allowance in Business Class (or 20kg of included checked baggage in Economy).

-If you wish to travel to Europe, and you can’t find Business award availability on other Qantas partner airlines out of Australia, you might consider redeeming Qantas points to fly Jetstar to Asia.
-On the same Classic Flight Reward ticket, you could then connect onwards to Europe on other Qantas partner airlines such as Emirates or Qatar Airways.
+If you wish to travel to Europe, and you can’t find Business reward availability on other Qantas partner airlines out of Australia, you might consider redeeming Qantas Points to fly Jetstar to Asia.
+On the same Classic Flight Reward ticket, you could then connect onwards to Europe on other Qantas partner airlines such as Emirates or Finnair.
 As long as you’ve booked all the flights on the same ticket (use the multi-city booking tool on the Qantas website to do this), and the connecting flight is on an eligible partner airline, your luggage can generally be checked through to your final destination.

 Is Jetstar Business Class worth it?